RoryBecker/DX_PluginUpdater/Readme.txt

 The plugins to download are to be configurable through the options screen.
 Current location of the page in question is Community\Plugins\PluginUpdater

-Note: Tis plugin requires DXCore version 11.1.7.11241 or better to function.
+Note: This plugin requires DXCore version 11.1.7.11241 or better to function.
 (This means a build since Sept 2nd)

 Goals